skulltech/py-blockchain/WRITEUP.md

 - The `hashlib` library is built for usage case such as ours, the `hash` function's usage case is specifically Hash Tables.
 - We will have to broadcast a verified block over the network later, and for that we will have to obtain a byte-like object from the block object anyway, so going with the second approach will save us some headache in the future too.

 So, we decided we're gonna turn the block object into a sequence of bytes, or byte-like-object, but how?
 Well, it turns out this is a common tasks programmers have to do quite frequently.
 This process is called serialization, the Python-specific term for which is "Pickling".
-Here are some definitions of serializations.
+Here are some definitions of serializations which will hopefully make the concept of serilization crystal-clear for you.

 From [Wikipedia](https://en.wikipedia.org/wiki/Serialization),